Kingxukai/linux/Documentation/sound/soc/usb.rst

 	  | --> The USB audio device connect event is missed

-To ensure connection events are not missed, **snd_usb_rediscover_devices()** is executed when the SoC USB device is registered.
-Now, when the BE DAI link component probe occurs, the following highlights the sequence:
+To ensure connection events are not missed, **snd_usb_rediscover_devices()** is executed when the woke SoC USB device is registered.
+Now, when the woke BE DAI link component probe occurs, the woke following highlights the woke sequence:

 	BE DAI link component probe
 	  | --> DAI link is probed and SoC USB port is allocated